CSC207-2022F-UofT/course-project-team-96-1.5note-norman-edition/README.md

 To run tests, switch to a JDK with version 17.
 After running tests, if you want to compile the project again you must follow the above instructions again.

+Pre-built JAR files are also available on the releases page, along with a demo `page` file.

 ## Usage

 ### Managing Pages